lildude/strautomagically/README.md

 ### Deployment

 1. Create the Azure Functions app...
-  - in the Azure portal:22
+  - in the Azure portal:
     <details><summary>How to set up a custom handler Azure Function</summary>
     <p>